Opioid Crisis Response

-Four working groups developed through the brainstorm and a steering committee was formed and convened twice in 2018.
-The Irving Institute hopes that these efforts will foster new collaborations among researchers, industry partners, and the community to address the opioid crisis.
-These new partnerships will facilitate our response to future funding opportunities and implementation of new strategies.
+Four working groups developed through the brainstorm and a steering committee was formed and convened in 2018.
+These efforts have fostered new collaborations among researchers, industry partners, and the community to address the opioid crisis.
+These new partnerships will facilitate response to future funding opportunities and implementation of new strategies.

 Read our white paper for more details on how we are responding to the opioid crisis.

 In 2020, the Irving Institute for Clinical and Translational Research, along with other Columbia University researchers, the School of Social Work and the New York State Psychiatric Institute’s Division on Substance Use Disorders launched the new Center for Healing of Opioid and Other Substance Use Disorders-Enhancing Intervention, Development and Implementation (CHOSEN).
 This multidisciplinary center will combat the growing crisis of opioid and other substance use disorders in New York City and across New York State.